Sofacosta/SoundMaker.Solution/README.md

 </div>

-<h3 align="center">A web application to create and save your own sounds or tracks .
-Initiated: 07-05-2021 Modified:</h3>
+<h3 align="center">A web application to create your own sounds.
+Initiated: 07-05-2021 Modified: 07-14-2021</h3>
 <h4 align="center"> By Sofia Acosta, Jesse Callahan, Laurie Waller, HR Williams and  Theron Packus</h4>

 ## Description
-MVC web application to create sounds.
-This is a unique virtual synth.
+This is a unique virtual synth and beat machine developed on top of the Web Audio API.
+This project is a work in progress.

 ## Setup/Installation Requirements